fabiolb/fabio/README.md

 ```

 Again, to scale fabio you can deploy it together with the frontend services
-which provides high-availablity and distributes the network bandwidth.
+which provides high-availability and distributes the network bandwidth.

 ```
                                +- HTTP -> fabio -+-> service-a (host-a)